2011 Seal Beach shooting: Victims

 Sandy Fannin, co-owner of the salon and wife of Randy Fannin, was on the premises at the time of the shooting but survived unharmed by hiding at the back of the property.

 Perpetrator

 Scott Evans Dekraai (born October 17, 1969) divorced his wife Michelle in 2007 after four years of marriage.
 Court records showed that he had been engaged in a bitter custody dispute over his eight-year-old son.
 His personality was said to have changed after an accident on board a tugboat in February 2007, which left him with serious leg injuries.

 Following an incident later in 2007 involving his stepfather, a restraining order was filed against him, barring him from possessing firearms.
 The order lasted a year and had expired at the time of the shooting.
 Court documents filed in September 2008 diagnosed him with PTSD.
-A court hearing had taken place on Tuesday, October 11, 2011, the day before the shooting, which recommended a near-equal custody arrangement.
+A court hearing had taken place on October 11, 2011, the day before the shooting, which recommended a near-equal custody arrangement.